 prohibited drug has the meaning given to that term by the Misuse of Drugs Act 1981 section 3.

-[Section 93Q inserted by No. 42 of 2004 s.
+[Section 93Q inserted: No. 42 of 2004 s.
 79.]

 93R.
 Some lung diseases, special provisions about

 (1) If damages are sought or to be sought in respect of a disease referred to in section 33 or 34, any assessment to evaluate the worker’s degree of permanent whole of person impairment resulting from the disease as described in sections 146A and 146C is to be made, not by an approved medical specialist as stated in section 146A(2), but by a medical panel constituted as described in section 36.